 Up to nine semester credit hours of previous graduate coursework may be transferred at the discretion of program administration and in accordance with the University’s transfer student policy.
 Transfer credit requests are initiated by submission of a petition to the Completion Program Coordinator.

 The program allows up to six consecutive years for program completion.
 Highly motivated individuals, however, can fulfill degree requirements in as few as two years.
 A time extension may be granted at the discretion of the program director in consultation with program faculty.
 The Prospective Student Guide provides examples of two- and three-year completion scenarios.
 The DNAP degree is awarded after successful completion of 32 credit hours in three areas of study: core courses, cognates, and the scholarly project sequence.
+A grade of B (3.0) or better in each course.

 A. Core Courses (16 credits)